 What is the election survey?

-The survey is addressed to Oxford City candidates in both the Oxford City Council and Oxfordshire County Council elections.
+The survey was addressed to Oxford City candidates in both the Oxford City Council and Oxfordshire County Council elections.
 The survey was sent to the election agents for Conservative, Green, Labour and Liberal Democrats candidates.
 Member groups of Communities for Zero Carbon Oxford also sent the survey to any other candidates standing in their local areas where contact details were available.

 We have published responses by city ward and county division here – click on your ward or division to see your candidates’ responses to the questionnaire.
 Questions are listed in order and responses in alphabetical order by surname.

-In parallel with this survey, the Coalition for Healthy Streets and Active Travel (CoHSAT) have carried out a survey of candidates focused on transport issues across the whole of Oxfordshire.
+In parallel with this survey, the Coalition for Healthy Streets and Active Travel (CoHSAT) carried out a survey of candidates focused on transport issues across the whole of Oxfordshire.
 Find out more and access the results here.

 If you have questions, please contact email@example.com .